Skip to Content

 This is not the case with Zeavola, which as one of the most sustainable hotels in Thailand and Southeast Asia, has all sorts of sustainable business practices in place.

-We had the pleasure to have a meeting with Florian Hallermann, the general manager of Zeavola, who showed us around the resort and explained us about their Corporate Social Responsibility.
+We had the pleasure of having a meeting with Florian Hallermann, the general manager of Zeavola, who showed us around the resort and explained their Corporate Social Responsibility.

-At Zeavola, they have guidelines for sustainability in 3 areas, regarding their impact with the local community, with the environment, and within themselves – and for each of them a bunch of initiatives in place.
-Let’ take a look at some of the main ones.
+At Zeavola, they have guidelines for sustainability in 3 areas, regarding their impact on the local community, the environment, and within themselves.
+For each of them, a bunch of initiatives are in place.
+Let’s take a look at some of the main ones!

 Other initiatives include the daily cleaning of Laem Tong Beach (not just in front of the resort), a complicated laundry system designed to save chemicals and energy, a rainwater collection system, and a reverse osmosis treatment that treats used water which is then utilized to watering the garden.

 There are also guidelines regarding the staff.
-Zeavola celebrates the diversity of their workforce, has initiatives to improve the staff member’s safety, and promotes fairness in compensation and during the hiring process.
+Zeavola celebrates the diversity of its workforce, has initiatives to improve the staff member’s safety, and promotes fairness in compensation and during the hiring process.

 Disclaimer.
 We were kindly hosted by Zeavola Resort through Green Pearls in Phi Phi.
 All opinions are my own and cannot be influenced – I truly had a fantastic time at Zeavola!